 - Now add the onion and 2 of the green onions which have been cut into 1-2" lengths.
 Stir fry very quickly on a high heat, until the onion just starts to soften.
 About 1-2 minutes.

-- Thrown in the Asian dried chilies, 2-3 tbsp of the black bean sauce, and return the shrimp to the pan.
+- Thrown in the Asian dried chilies, 2-3 tablespoon of the black bean sauce, and return the shrimp to the pan.
 Give it a good stir to heat the shrimp through (about 30 sec) and you are now good to go!